oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

   Open the Profile menu (User menu icon) and click User Settings.
     ![](./images/userProfileIcon.png " ")

-1. Open API Key
+2. Open API Key

   Navigate to API Key and then Click Add API Key.
     ![](./images/addAPIButton.png " ")

-1. Generate API Key
+3. Generate API Key

   In the dialog, select Generate API Key Pair.
 Click Download Private Key and save the key to your .oci directory and then click Add.
     ![](./images/genAPI.png " ")

 4. Generate Config File

   Copy the values shown on the console.
     ![](./images/conf.png " ")

  Create a config file in the .oci folder and paste the values copied.
  Replace the key_file value with the path of your generated API Key.
     ![](./images/config2.png " ")

 To Know more visit [Generating API KEY](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm) and [SDK and CLI Configuration File](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File)

-## **TASK 2:** Prerequisites and Setup for Python
+## **TASK 2:** Setup for Python

 Please follow the steps in the order described.
 Before you go any further, make sure you have Python 3.x version and that it’s available from your command line.
 You can check this by simply running:
 ```
-<copy>python --version</copy>
+python --version
 ```
 If you do not have Python, please install the latest 3.x version from [python.org ](https://www.python.org)

 Additionally, you’ll need to make sure you have pip available.
 You can check this by running:
 ```
-<copy>pip --version</copy>
+pip --version
 ```
 If you installed Python from source, with an installer from python.org, or via Homebrew you should already have pip.
 If you’re on Linux and installed using your OS package manager, you may have to install pip separately.